-- Don’t assume control.
-I want to better manage my day, not to control it.
+- Make this about time management, not control.
+We want to better manage our day, not to control it.
 Detailed time management is intended to enable flexibility to follow God’s leading.
 What does He want during my day?
 How does he want my current habits to shift?
-Better time tracking will help me expand into my calling, not contract into an overwhelmed over-managed mess on my office floor.
+Better time tracking will help us expand into our callings, not contract into overwhelmed over-managed messes on our office floors.

 - Don’t over-correct.
-Have you ever had that experience when driving on ice and you start to skid?
-The trick is not to over-correct, thus launching you full throttle in the opposite direction.
-I’m coming to this challenge already fighting the need to over-correct.
-I don’t need to have a planned activity in every 15-minute time slot.
-Leaving time for relaxation, regrouping, and planning is just as valuable as scheduling meetings, running errands, and checking off items on my to-do list
+Have you ever skid while driving on ice?
+The trick for not sliding way off the road is to resist the urge to over-correct, thus launching you full throttle in the opposite direction.
+Tracking our time expenditures doesn’t mean we need planned activities in every 15-minute time slot.
+Leaving time for relaxation, regrouping, and planning is just as valuable as scheduling meetings, running errands, and checking off items on those stellar to-do lists.

 - Don’t be afraid to change habits.
-I’m fully expecting to look back over this week and see a whole bunch of misused time.
+Each time I complete this challenge I look back over the week and see a whole bunch of misused time.
 And that’s okay.
-Part of this exercise is learning what I need to change.
+Part of this exercise is learning what we need to change.

 What do you think?
 Are you interested in joining the challenge as I schedule out my week 15-minutes at a time?
 Click these here to download my FREE Subscriber Library including your weekly schedule and a task checklist!